 Creative place-based amplification

-...means the full accessibility of these ideas of place to everyone who lives or works within or around the Midtown Campus.
+...means the full accessibility of these ideas of place to everyone who lives or works in Santa Fe and in particular within or around the Midtown Campus.
 In looking forward to the future of the Midtown Campus, these amplifications will only be the beginning of a long term and city-wide reflection that centers community voices in efforts to creatively and ethically redevelop our Santa Fe.